aaresoli/aidd-capstone/README.md

 - **Responsive Design**: Polished UI that adapts to desktops, tablets, and phones
 - **Moderation Controls**: Users can flag reviews/messages, and admins can suspend accounts, hide content, and log every action
 - **Calendar Sync**: OAuth connection to Google Calendar plus downloadable iCal files for any booking
+- **AI Resource Concierge**: Retrieval-based assistant that answers natural-language questions using docs/context markdown and the live resource directory

 ## 🚀 Quick Start